-State Growth and Phillip Boyle and Associates, have been working with the bus operators to develop timetables which include frequency and hours of operation.
+State Growth have been working with the bus operators to develop timetables which include frequency and hours of operation.
 This enables us to gain a better understanding of the cost of the proposed services.

 We have also been working with councils and bus operators on the design of the new routes, including any new infrastructure that will be required including new bus stops.

-We will be consulting with adjacent land owners on the proposed location of new bus stops and also schools regarding the timetable of services, which affect them.
+We have been consulting with adjacent land owners on the proposed location of new bus stops and also schools regarding the timetable of services, which affect them.

-We are proposing to make changes to the network in mid-2019.
+We are proposing to make changes to the network in early 2020.